LivelyKernel/lively4-core/doc/function.md

  Get the original function that was augmented by `wrap`. `getOriginal` will traversed as many wrappers as necessary.

+#### <a name="fun-wrapperChain"></a>fun.wrapperChain(method)

+ Function wrappers used for wrapping, cop, and other method manipulations attach a property "originalFunction" to the wrapper.
+By convention this property references the wrapped method like wrapper -> cop wrapper -> real method. tThis method gives access to the linked list starting with the outmost wrapper.

 #### <a name="fun-once"></a>fun.once(func)

  Ensure that `func` is only executed once.
 Multiple calls will not call